chromium/chromium/docs/contributing.md

 desirable - such as when the code is particularly complicated, or when the file uses multiple systems and a perspective from each is valuable.
 In this case, please make it explicit that you would like both reviewers to review.

+Submissions to the chromium/src repository by a change contributor who is not a Chromium committer will require two committers to Code-Review+1 the submissions.
+If the owner of the CL is already a committer, then only one other committer is needed to Code-Review+1.

 ### Requesting review